D-Company

-D-Company is a name coined by the Indian media for the organized crime syndicate founded and controlled by Dawood Ibrahim, an Indian crime boss, drug dealer and wanted terrorist.
-In 2011, Ibrahim, along with his D-Company, was ranked third on the FBI Ten Most Wanted Fugitives.
+D-Company, also called Dawood Ibrahim Organization, is a name coined by the Indian media for the organized crime syndicate founded and controlled by Dawood Ibrahim, a wanted criminal, drug dealer and wanted terrorist.
+In 2011, Ibrahim, along with D-Company, was ranked third on the FBI Ten Most Wanted Fugitives.

 It has been designated as a Global Terrorist Organization under the SDN by the United States Department of the Treasury's Office of Foreign Assets Control, with addresses in India, Pakistan and the United Arab Emirates.

 Overview

-Shabir Ibrahim Kaskar and Dawood Ibrahim established a criminal syndicate in 1970s India.
+Shabir Ibrahim Kaskar and Dawood Ibrahim established this so-called criminal syndicate in 1970s India.

-Other prominent members of the gang include Chhota Shakeel, Tiger Memon Yakub Memon (linked), Abu Salem and Fazlur Rahman (Fazal Sheikh).
+Other prominent members of the gang include Chhota Shakeel, Tiger Memon, Yakub Memon (linked), Abu Salem and Fazlur Rahman (Fazal Sheikh).
 The organization has a history of rivalry with the Mumbai police and other underworld dons such as Chhota Rajan, Ejaz Lakdawala, who was arrested in Canada in 2004, and Arun Gawli.